mianos/mqttradar/README.md

 Press build, upload and monitor.

 ## Menu Config

+### Wifi reset button
 Run the idf menuconfig, go to Button Configuration, at the bottom.

-Set the GPIO button for your board.
+- Set the GPIO button for your board.

+### LD2450 Configuration
+Located in the "LD2450 Configuration" section:

+-    Define the TX pin number for the LD2450 Radar Sensor.
+-    Define the RX pin number for the LD2450 Radar Sensor.

 ## Wifi Set Up